 Ready to identify a bird?
 Bring a guide or download an app to your phone.
-We recommend this one from the National Audubon Society.
-Make note of its shape, bill, and markings.
+(We recommend this one from the National Audubon Society.)
+To start, make note of the bird's shape, bill, and markings.
 Birds can also be distinguished based on where they’re seen (on the ground versus the top of a tree) and what they’re doing (feeding, pecking, or flying).